 Download & Other Tools

-- Data Source: Webster, D., et al. Child Welfare Services Reports for California, U.C.
-Berkeley Center for Social Services Research (Jun.
-2016); Annie E. Casey Foundation, KIDS COUNT Data Center (Jul.
-2016).
+- Data Source: Webster, D., et al. California Child Welfare Indicators Project Reports, UC Berkeley Center for Social Services Research (Jul.
+2019).

-- Footnote: First entries into foster care are unduplicated counts of children under the supervision of county welfare departments and exclude cases under the supervision of county probation departments, out-of-state agencies, state adoptions district offices, and Indian child welfare departments.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 first entries into foster care.
-N/A means that data are not available.
+- Footnote: Data are based on unduplicated counts of children under the supervision of county welfare departments and exclude cases under the supervision of county probation departments, out-of-state agencies, state adoptions district offices, and Indian child welfare departments.
+Children with unknown county of residence are included in California totals.
+The notation S refers to data that have been suppressed because there were fewer than 20 first entries into foster care.

 Learn More About Foster Care